ademola-raimi/potato-orm/README.md

 ----------

-Run the following command in the urban-dictionary directory:
+Run the following command in the potato-orm directory:

     ~ phpunit tests